 When you start a new job, you fill out both provincial and federal tax forms.
 These are used to calculate the tax deduction withdrawn from your paycheque.
 Legal deductions include Employment Insurance, union dues, Canada Pension Plan costs; and, of course, income tax.
 This is remitted by your employer and held by the government until you file your taxes.

-Depending on how much you earned during the year, you can either get a refund or end up owing.
+Depending on how much you earn during the year, you can either get a refund or end up owing.
 In the majority of cases, so long as you pay tax as you go, you will end up with a return (due to grants and benefits) if you work at minimum wage.

 Here’s what you can do if you owe taxes to the CRA.

-Income Tax: This amount is levied based on the total amount of taxable earnings you made over the course of the year.
+This amount is levied based on the total amount of taxable earnings you made over the year.
 It depends on how many hours you worked.
 You must pay both federal and provincial taxes.
 The federal amount is set at 15% and Ontario income tax is set to 5.05%.

-Basic Personal Amount: This number refers to the amount you can make before being charged any income tax.
-For the 2021 tax year, it is set to $14,398.
+This number refers to the amount you can make before being charged any income tax.
+For the 2024 tax year, it is set to $15,705.
 It increases each year according to the consumer price index.
-If you work at the $14.35 minimum wage for a 40 hour work week, taking only two weeks vacation, you will earn a gross amount of $29,848.
+If you work at the $16.55 minimum wage for a 40-hour work week, taking only two weeks paid vacation, you will earn a gross amount of $34,424.

 Real-World Tax Example